Bibliomation-Inc/shoutbomb-extract/README.md

 ## Testing Tools

-The package includes two utilities in the `test` directory to test the core functionality:
+The package includes utilities in the `test` directory to test the core functionality:

 - **test/email_test.pl**: Sends a test email to verify your email configuration
-- **test/sftp_test.pl**: Tests SFTP connectivity with the `--file` option pointing to a test file
+- **test/ftpes_test.pl**: Tests FTPES connectivity with the `--file` option pointing to a test file

 To run these test utilities: